evanwill/power-browser/content/browsers/browsers.md

 Carefully check reviews, the number of installs, and developer information to ensure you are installing a good extension.
 Pay attention to the permissions you are granting to the extension and consider if those permissions are necessary for the functionality.
 Use curated lists, such as Mozilla Staff Picks and Recommendations to find quality options.

+## Stats

+A number of organizations, such as [Global StatsCounter](https://gs.statcounter.com/), try to estimate market share of the different browsers on the web.
+This isn't easy considering the complexity and scale of the web, so the numbers are pretty squishy (for example, caching use and tracking blockers common on Firefox and other privacy focused browsers causes undercounting).

+Trends suggest use of browsers on mobile devices continues to grow, making up almost 60% of use, with desktop around 40% and tablets at 2%.
+Chrome has dominated market share recently, usually over 60% of users, with Safari growing (due to use on iPhones) to around 15%.
+Other browsers are far behind in number of users!